St. Catherine of Alexandria Church, Budapest: Interior

 The first organ of the church was built by Johann Staudinger in 1725; this was modified in 1738.
-In 1797 it was replaced by a new organ, built by Wilhelm Hartmann, which was lost in the Great Tabán Fire of 1810.
+In 1751 a new organ was ordered from Johann Vierengel, which was completed in 1755, year before builders death.
+The organ had to undergo frequent repairs until it was replaced by a new organ in 1797, built by Wilhelm Hartmann, which was lost in the Great Tabán Fire of 1810.
 A new organ was created in 1834-35 by Károly Focht, a 23-year-old young organ builder from Pest, as his masterpiece.
 When it was inaugurated, this was the most beautiful and best sounding church organ in Pest and Buda, and it had several technological innovations.
 A concert was held on 29 October 1835 in the church by Johann Nepomuk Batka performing Bach's organ works and his own compositions which was enjoyed by a large audience.
 The ornate Empire style cases, painted bluish green with a faux marble effect, are decorated with Ionic columns, half-pillars, urns and gilded ornaments; the Eye of Providence is set in the pediment of the central aedicule.
 The large organ case was designed in a way that it does not block the light from the central window.
 A new pipe organ mechanism was constructed by Ottó Rieger in 1905.